4ym3nn/4ym3nn.github.io/content/posts/WorldWideCTF2025/NimYongUn.md

 1032547698BADCFEEFCDAB8967452301h
 ```

-Which is just the standard MD5 magic constants (0x67452301, 0xEFCDAB89, 0x98BADCFE, 0x10325476) arranged in little-endian format.
+Which is just the standard MD5 magic constants (`0x67452301`, `0xEFCDAB89`, `0x98BADCFE`, `0x10325476`) arranged in little-endian format.

 But after processing the first character, it takes the resulting hash and uses THAT as the IV for the second character.
 And so on.
 So you get:

-- Position 0: MD5("wwwww..." × 69, standard_IV) → hash0
+ > Position 0: MD5("wwwww..." × 69, standard_IV) → hash0
+>
-- Position 1: MD5("second_char" × 69, hash0) → hash1
+ > Position 1: MD5("second_char" × 69, hash0) → hash1
+>
-- Position 2: MD5("third_char" × 69, hash1) → hash2
+ > Position 2: MD5("third_char" × 69, hash1) → hash2

 Each position depends on getting every previous position exactly right.
 Screw up position 5, and positions 6 through 41 are all wrong no matter what.

 ## Confirming My Suspicions

 I had a hunch that position 0 might be 'w' (call it intuition or lucky guessing), so I tested my theory by sending the same character to all 42 positions.
-Sure enough, each position spit out a completely different hash even though the input character was identical.
-That confirmed the chaining was working exactly as I suspected.
+Sure enough, each position spit out a completely different hash, but the pattern matched my expectations.

 ## Wrestling with the MD5 Beast